Rabbi Steven Engel currently serves as Rabbi of Congregation of Reform

 Cantor Jacqueline Rawiszer is originally from Long Island, New York and has lived in South Florida, Boston and London prior to settling in Central Florida.
 She received her B.A. degree from Emerson College in Boston and vocal training at the New England Conservatory of Music and Stetson University.

 Since 2002, Cantor Jacki has served Congregation of Reform Judaism in Orlando as co-clergy with rabbinic colleague Rabbi Steven W. Engel.
 She strives to combine her two greatest passions, Judaism and music to create a vibrant and warm worship experience for all members of the CRJ congregational family.
-She completed the cantorial certification program through Hebrew Union College/School of Sacred Music in 2007.
-Cantor Jacki is a member of the American Conference of Cantors (ACC) and serves on its Executive Board in which she was recently nominated for a second three year term.
-She is a member of the Guild of Temple Musicians, the Florida Association of Cantors, Associates and Soloists (FOCAS), and the Women Cantors’ Network.
-She serves as the Secretary on the Board of the American Cantors Conference and is a member of Community Relations Committee of the Jewish Federation of Greater Orlando and the Community Council on Spirituality and Aging and along with Rabbi Engel, is a graduate of the 2010 cohort of the Kellogg School of Management’s Program for Jewish leaders.
-To further inform her work in the area of chant as a healing modality, Cantor Jacki recently completed the two year Kol Zimra program with Rabbi Shefa Gold in New Mexico.
-An advocate for personal growth and continued professional development, Cantor Jacki was accepted into her first unit of Clinical Pastoral Education (CPE) at Orlando Health.
+She completed the cantorial certification program through Hebrew Union College/Debbie Friedman School of Sacred Music in 2007.
+Cantor Jacki is an active member of the American Conference of Cantors (ACC) and serves as Secretary and Communications Chair.
+She is a member of the Guild of Temple Musicians, the Florida Association of Cantors, Associates and Soloists (FOCAS), and the Women Cantors’ Network and has served as a member of Community Relations Committee of the Jewish Federation of Greater Orlando and the Community Council on Spirituality and Aging.
+Along with Rabbi Engel, Cantor Jacki is a graduate of the 2010 cohort of the Kellogg School of Management’s Program for Jewish leaders.
+To further inform her work in the area of chant as a healing modality, Cantor completed the two year Kol Zimra program with Rabbi Shefa Gold in New Mexico in 2012.